Frequently Asked Questions about U-Pass

 9. Where and when can students use the U-Pass?

-Once students have registered for classes and picked up their U-Pass from the UWSA Info Booth, students will have unlimited access to Winnipeg Transit during the academic year starting September 1, 2016 with their U-Pass.
-No extra fares will be charged during that time.
+Once students have registered for classes and picked up their U-Pass from the UWSA Info Booth, students will have unlimited access to Winnipeg Transit during the academic year (Sept.
+1 – April 30)

 10. What are the benefits of the U-Pass program?

 The U-Pass is cost-effective and sustainable.
 It costs less than half the price of a post-secondary bus pass, invests in Winnipeg Transit, cuts down on traffic congestion in Winnipeg, provides parking cost relief, and cuts carbon emissions.